zzzprojects/learn-orm/tutorials/csharp-tutorial/operators.md

 #### Implicit Type Conversion

-Implicit type conversion is possible when converting from a lower range type to a larger range and there is no risk of data loss during the conversion.
+Implicit type conversion is possible when converting from a lower range type to a larger range, and there is no risk of data loss during the conversion.
 For example, converting data from `int` to `long`.

 Here is an example of implicit type conversion.